Overview of TRATON’s Governance in comparison with the Swedish Corporate Governance Code

 In light of the above, this section aims to provide a high-level summary of TRATON’s governance structure and to report and explain the important aspects in which this governance structure deviates from the Swedish Code.

 TRATON is a European Company (Societas Europaea (SE)) incorporated under German law.
-In contrast to Swedish limited liability companies which have three (3) decision-making bodies in a hierarchical relationship to one another: the shareholders’ meeting, the board of directors and the chief executive officer, TRATON has a two-tier board system comprising the Management Board (Vorstand) and the Supervisory Board (Aufsichtsrat) in addition to the Shareholders’ Meeting (Hauptversammlung).
-The Shareholders’ Meeting as the ultimate decision-making body elects shareholder representatives to the Supervisory Board (employee representatives are appointed by the employees), while the Supervisory Board appoints and supervises the members of the Management Board.
+In contrast to Swedish limited liability companies which have three (3) decision-making bodies in a hierarchical relationship to one another: the shareholders’ meeting, the board of directors and the chief executive officer, TRATON has a two-tier board system comprising the Executive Board (Vorstand) and the Supervisory Board (Aufsichtsrat) in addition to the Shareholders’ Meeting (Hauptversammlung).
+The Shareholders’ Meeting as the ultimate decision-making body for fundamental governance questions elects shareholder representatives to the Supervisory Board (employee representatives are appointed by the employees), while the Supervisory Board appoints and supervises the members of the Executive Board.

 TRATON’s shareholders exercise their direct influence in TRATON through the Shareholders’ Meeting, which is TRATON’s ultimate decision-making body for fundamental governance questions.
 According to TRATON’s Articles of Association the Shareholders’ Meeting is generally chaired by the chairperson of the Supervisory Board or by another member of the Supervisory Board determined by its chairperson.
 While the meeting documentation, including the invitation and the minutes, is generally available both in the German and the English language, the Shareholders’ Meeting is held in the German language only.
 The invitation convening the Shareholders’ Meeting will be published in the German Federal Gazette (Bundesanzeiger), on TRATON’s website and by means of dissemination in the entire European Union (each in the German and the English language).
 In addition, TRATON will mandate a service provider for the distribution of invitations convening Shareholders’ Meetings and receipt of notices of attendances from shareholders who hold their shares via Euroclear Sweden.